hugovasko/TravelProject/README.md

 # TravelProject
-Build a responsive website which topic will be travel
+Build a responsive website which topic is travel